 Councillor Jane Brophy will personally propose the motion on behalf of Trafford Liberal Democrats with the support of the Trafford Green Party.

-In her proposal speech to Trafford's Full Council this evening she will state:
+In her speech to Trafford's Full Council, proposing the motion, Jane Brophy will say:

 "Nearly six in ten of Trafford residents (58%) voted to remain in the EU.
 Clearly our Trafford residents already know the huge benefits the EU brings to our community.
 And latest polling suggests the number who would like to Remain in the EU has increased, with many calling for a people's vote - who are we to deny them that?"